-Socialists and clinical psychologists have devoted almost 40 years of research for building a strong groundwork for recognizing mental disorders as ‘a syndrome of symptoms’ that affects well-being.
-Mental illness does not mean the absence of mental health; it merely implies that the person, at present, lies at the negative end of the continuum.
+Mental illness does not mean the absence of mental health; instead it implies that the person, at present, lies at that end of the continuum.

 Studies on this model focused on four fundamental aspects:

-- The prevalence of flourishing and languishing in the overall sample population.
+- The prevalence of flourishing and languishing in the sample population.

 - The association of languishing with significant depression and other mental health illnesses.